Smoothieware/SmoothieV2/DFUBootloader/README.md

     cd DFUBootloader
     rake target=Prime -m

+A prebuilt binary  for the Prime board is in this directory as Prime-dfuloader.bin

 When flashed and dfu_enable is selected in config.ini you can run dfu-util to flash new firmware.

 When built for a board with QSPI (Smoothieboard Prime V2, Devebox) then the dfuloader.bin should be flashed to address 0x90000000, which can be done within smoothie by...